Setup Client Machines and Certificate Authorities

 Step 2:

-Using a USB flash drive, FTP connection or any other method please place/share the certificate file at /opt/aivero/self-signed-certs/certs/rootCA.pem
+Using a USB flash drive or any other method please place/share the certificate file at /opt/aivero/self-signed-certs/certs/rootCA.pem

 with the devices on which you wish to access the server front end.